 The school encourages students to maintain satisfactory attendance, conduct and academic progress so they may be viewed favorably by prospective employers.
 While the school cannot guarantee employment, it has been successful in placing the majority of its graduates in their field of training.
+The field of training is listed in each program description and includes the DOT code, which is derived from the U.S. Department of Labor Dictionary of Occupational Titles.
+The DOT can also be cross-referenced with O\NET Online for a further description of the various job titles that utilize the core skills acquired in the student's program of study.
 All graduating students participate in the following placement assistance activities:

 - Preparation of resumes and letters of introduction an important step in a well-planned job search. - Interviewing techniques.
-Students acquire effective interviewing skills through practice exercises. - Job referral by Placement Department.
-The Placement Department compiles job openings from employers in the area.
+Students acquire effective interviewing skills through practice exercises. - Job referral by Career Services Department.
+The Career Services Department compiles job openings from employers in the area.

-All students are expected to participate in the placement assistance program and failure to do so may jeopardize these privileges.
-Participation in the placement assistance program includes students actively developing their own job leads from the direction provided by the placement department.
+All students are expected to participate in the all career services activities and failure to do so may jeopardize these privileges.
+Participation in the job assistance program includes students actively developing their own job leads from the direction provided by the Career Services Department.
 Graduates may continue to utilize the school's placement assistance program at no additional cost.